IB Diploma Programme

 Subject Group 3 History (HL/SL), Psychology (HL/SL), Economics (HL/SL), Business Management (SL),

-- To choose Economics HL students must have at least grade 8,0 in history and 7,0 in physics, for Economics SL grade 7,0 in both is sufficient.
+- To qualify for Economics SL or HL students should have at least grade 7 in social studies (SOC), for Economics HL grade 8 or more in SOC is recommended.

 Subject group 4